polterguy/magic.node/README.md

 * `n` (any number) Returns the n'th child of its previous result set.

 Notice, you can escape iterators by using backslash "\\".
 This allows you to look for nodes who's names are for instance _"3"_, without using the n'th child iterator, which would defeat the purpose.
+In addition, you can quote iterators by using double quotes `"`, to allow for having iterators with values that are normally not legal within an iterator, such as `/`, etc.

 Below is an example of a slightly more advanced expression.

 ```
 .foo
-   howdy:world
+   howdy:wo/rld
    jo:nothing
    howdy:earth